-During a lunar eclipse, the Earth is passing between the Sun and the Moon, blocking the Sun’s rays.
+During a lunar eclipse, the Earth passes between the Sun and the Moon, blocking the Sun’s rays.
+The Moon will be 100% obscured during this eclipse.
 However, the Moon isn’t completely dark.
-What we see from Earth is the Moon slowly darkening and changing color over a few hours to an orange-red.
+What we see from Earth is the Moon slowly darkening and changing color over a few hours from bright white to an orange-red.

 While most of the sunlight is indeed blocked, some rays bent around the edge of Earth and reach the Moon’s surface.
 Earth’s atmosphere scatters the blue/green colors (short wavelengths), but the orange/red colors (long wavelengths) reach our eyes.
 It’s similar to a sunset.

 Although not as awe-inspiring as a total solar eclipse, a full eclipse of the Moon is still an amazing astronomical sight.

 The Blood Moon Prophesy

 We’ve heard all kind of strange theories about a “Blood Moon.”
 Back in 2014–2015, some religious preachers made prophecies about a rare series of four consecutive total lunar eclipses (Blood Moons), claiming it was a sign of the beginning of the end times.
 They quoted the Book of Joel which said that “the sun will turn into darkness, and the moon into blood, before the great and terrible day of the Lord comes.”

 The Bible also references a Blood Moon in Acts 2:20 and Revelation 6:12.
 In the latter, the verse says, “And I beheld when he had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood.

 Well, the media went a little crazy hyping these end-of-the-world prophesies.
 Clearly, the world did not end!